Format a Model

 By default, block names appear below blocks whose ports are on the sides and to the left on blocks whose ports are on the top and bottom.
 To change the location of a block name, you can:

 You can specify the outline and interior colors of any block, and you can change the background color for any system in a model.
-You can also change text color and background color for annotations and fill color for areas.
+You can also change the text color and background color for annotations and the background fill color for areas.

-This subsystem uses color to identify the inports.
+This subsystem uses color to identify the input ports.

-You can select a color from the menu or select Custom to open the color picker and define your own color.
+You can select a color from the menu or select the Custom Color button to define your own color.

 You can also use the Property Inspector to change color for an area or an annotation.
 To specify colors programmatically, see Specify Colors Programmatically

-Change font family, style, and size for any model element to make your model easier to read or to comply with company standards.
+Change the font family, style, and size for any model element to make your model easier to read or to comply with company standards.
 You can modify the font for selected blocks, signal labels, areas, and annotations.
 Some blocks display text according to the font style settings, and some blocks have fixed fonts and styles.
 To increase the font size of those blocks, zoom in.

 You can also change the default font for the model.
 The default font affects any elements whose font you have not changed and any new elements you create.
 If you want to use the same default font in all new models, change the default model font in your default template.
-See Use Customized Settings When Creating New Models.
+See Set Default Template for New Models.

-To change the default font for the model, on the Format tab, click the Font Properties button arrow , then click Fonts for Model.
-Use the dialog box to specify the font information.
+To change the default fonts for the model, on the Format tab, click the Font Properties button arrow , then click Fonts for Model.
+Use the Font Styles dialog box to specify the font information.